-Oat Milk is not really milk.
-It is a solution of water and finely ground oats.
+Oat milk (aka oat drink) is a solution of water and finely ground oats.
 It has no real flavour, either pleasant or unpleasant.

 It thickens up in cooking, like cow’s milk.
 It can even be used in custards and cakes, mashed potatoes, etc.